Amazon listing optimization can make a big impact on sales.

 - A detailed description of the product

 It goes without saying that your title is one of the most important pieces of Amazon listing optimization – if not the most.

 To get the most out of it, incorporate as many keywords as possible to better your chances of showing up in search results.

 Amazon allows titles up to 200 characters long (including spaces, and some categories may have a different max).

-Key details to include are the brand name, the quantity of the product, and any distinguishing features.
+Key details to include is your main keyword, the brand name, the quantity of the product, and your top unique-selling-point.
+The title should be descriptive and natural to read like the example below.

 One of the most common questions to pop up when creating titles concerns the length.

 Should it be keyword-stuffed to the fullest?
 Or kept short, sweet and to the point?

-You’ll see countless examples of both.
+You’ll see countless examples of both, however Amazon prefers readable titles within their character limit.
 Personally, I like to address the major points (brand, quantity, etc.) without going overboard.

 Amazon lists the following recommendations: